cabforum/servercert/docs/BR.md

      a. the key usage purpose falls within an OID arc for which the Applicant demonstrates ownership; or,
      b. the Applicant can otherwise demonstrate the right to assert the key usage purpose in a public context.
   2. MUST NOT include semantics that will mislead the Relying Party about the certificate information verified by the CA, such as including a key usage purpose asserting storage on a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance.
+  3. MUST be verified by the Issuing CA (i.e. the Issuing CA MUST verify the Cross-Certified Subordinate CA is authorized to assert the key usage purpose).

 CAs MUST NOT include additional key usage purposes unless the CA is aware of a reason for including the key usage purpose in the Certificate.